Hongske/subeta/custom-css/Modernised/README.md

   - Restyled the item detail page
 - Restyled **[Pets](https://subeta.net/pets.php)**
   - Modified the pet-dropdown with options so that it's always shown
-  - Added options to hide individual links in the pet-dropdown ([see the overview » display options for pets](#overview-of-all-available-options))
+  - Added options to hide individual links in the pet-dropdown ([see the display options for pets](#⭐-customising-the-theme))
-  - Added options to change the font-weight of individual links in the pet-dropdown ([see the overview » font-weight options for pets](#overview-of-all-available-options))
+  - Added options to change the font-weight of individual links in the pet-dropdown ([see the font-weight options for pets](#⭐-customising-the-theme))
   - Added option `--number-of-pets` to change the number of pet per row
   - Added icons for hunger and happiness
   - Modified icon for likes